How to Easily Create a SAS Dataset Using the DATALINES Statement

-You can use the following basic syntax to do so:
+You can use the following basic syntax to successfully define and populate a simple two-variable dataset:

 data original_data;